yfletberliac/rlss-2019/README.md

 -------
 #### Misc.
 You are running Windows and want to install a Virtual Machine running Ubuntu 18.04?
 [Here](ubuntu-virtual-box.md) is a tutorial.
+You may also want to directly [install](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0) the Ubuntu terminal on Windows 10.